-(Update November 2015…We Craft For You’s website is no longer in operation).
-I was recently contacted by Cinde from “We Craft For You”, a business specializing in creating video montages for both personal and business uses.
-Cinde contacted me to see if I thought my readers would be interested in how one Mom of a young child was able to turn her passion for a hobby into her own small home video montage business.
+I was contacted by Cinde from “We Craft For You,” a business specializing in creating video montages for both personal and business uses.
+Cinde contacted me to see if I thought my readers would be interested in how one Mom of a young child was able to turn her hobby into her own small home video montage business.
 Of course I was interested!
 So many people would love to have a career in something they enjoy doing, and where work doesn’t seem like work, and family can still come first.
 For Cinde, it was her background in advertising, and a love and talent for photography and videography, that gave her the push to start her own home business.

 In an interview format, Cinde answers my questions on how she ended up taking that leap from being in the Corporate world to being the owner of a small home business.